day8/re-frame/README.md

 Computationally, each iteration of the loop involves a six domino cascade.

-One domino triggers the next, which triggers the next, et cetera, until all the dominoes are knocked over.
-Then re-frame stands the dominoes up so the loop can repeat again.
-Each iteration is the same cascade, like a really boring OK Go video.
+One domino triggers the next, which triggers the next, et cetera, until we are back at the beginning of the loop, whereupoon the dominoes all spring to attention again, ready for the next iteration of the same cascade.

 Here are the six dominoes ...

-### 1st Domino - Event Initiation
+### 1st Domino - Event Dispatch

 An `event` is sent when something happens - the user clicks a button, or a websocket receives a new message.